mdigambia/wp-and-db/wpII-and-dbII/README.md

 ## Week 2

-- Review assign reading give questions for the students to answer (writing journal)
+- Review assign reading one reading give questions for the students to answer (writing journal)
+- Introduction to React (Components, Props)
-- Implement the Phonebook UI into HTML and CSS
+- Assignment: Implement the Phonebook UI into HTML, CSS and plain JavaScript
-- Turn that excel data into Objects - Assignment (show them one and let them go and do the rest)

 ## Week 3

+- Review the Static UI of the Phonebook
+- Turn the Static UI into React
+- Turn all the excel data into JSON - Assignment (show them one and let them go and do the rest)

+## Week 4

+- Pull data from the server